skyjuston/blog/_posts/2017-9-15-Typosquatting-Python-Packages.md

 tags: cybersecurity
 ---

-On Thursday, the Slovenian National Security Authority (SK-SIRT) identified several malicious Python packages on the Python Package Index (PyPI) masquerading as prominent modules already included in the language's standard library.
+On Thursday, the Slovenian National Security Authority (SK-CSIRT) identified several malicious Python packages on the Python Package Index (PyPI) masquerading as prominent modules already included in the language's standard library.

 [The official advisory](http://www.nbu.gov.sk/skcsirt-sa-20170909-pypi/) reports that these packages are similarly named but with small modifications, meant to trick the unwitting developer installing them through the `pip` command-line utility.
 This technique is the package-manager counterpart to what is known as **typosquatting**, the malicious registering of modified domain names similar to legitimate websites (eg. "gooogle [dot] com" as opposed to "google [dot] com").

-Owners of the PyPI package manager have been contacted and the packages have been taken down prior to the SK-CIRT's announcement.
+Owners of the PyPI package manager have been contacted and the packages have been taken down prior to the SK-CSIRT's announcement.
 However, users are encouraged to verify that none of these packages are on their computers, and to generally take caution in installing new modules.
 The report also discouraged installing new packages using the `pip` utility and to avoid installing untrusted packages from PyPI.

 The report identified the following fake package names: